 Since 2002, Schultz has included in his recitals works written especially for him by Frederic Rzewski (The Babble, 2003), Christian Wolff (Touch, 2002; Long Piano, 2005), Hyo-shin Na (Rain Study, 1999; Walking, Walking, 2003; Sea Wind, 2010), Walter Zimmermann (AIMIDE, 2001/02), Boudewijn Buckinx (The Floating World, 2004; Romancing the World, 2005)) and Yuji Takahashi (For Thomas Schultz, 2001).

-In 2012 – John Cage’s centennial – Schultz played recitals dedicated to Cage’s solo piano music at the Crown Point Press gallery in San Francisco, Bargemusic in NYC and as part of the John Cage – 100 Years Festival at Stanford University.
+Schultz has been instrumental in bringing the music of John Cage to concert audiences.
+In 2012 – Cage’s centennial – Schultz played recitals dedicated to Cage’s solo piano music at the Crown Point Press gallery in San Francisco, Bargemusic in NYC and as part of the John Cage – 100 Years Festival at Stanford University.

 His recording of Stravinsky’s Concerto for Two Solo Pianos is on the MusicMasters label; he can be heard in chamber works of Earle Brown on a Newport Classics recording and his recordings of works by the Korean composer Hyo-shin Na on CDs from the Seoul and TopArt labels have received special recognition.
 His solo CDs, (a double cd of the Goldberg Variations of Bach and Rzewski’s The People United Will Never Be Defeated and a cd of works written for him by Takahashi, Buckinx and Wolff) are on the Wooden Fish label.
 Schultz’s recording of Christian Wolff’s Long Piano was released in 2009 by New World Records.